 6. Ground Fault

-A ground fault occurs when either the positive or negative pole of a DC systemz becomes unintentionally connected to earth through moisture, contamination, or insulation degradation.
+A ground fault occurs when either the positive or negative pole of a DC system becomes unintentionally connected to earth through moisture, contamination, or insulation degradation.
 Such conditions can lead to current leakage, shock hazards, and, if both poles are affected, short-circuit conditions.

-By continuously comparing the insulation condition of the positive and negative sides, a protection relay can detect any imbalance and issue an alarm when a deviation is observed.
+By continuously comparing the insulation condition of the positive and negative sides, a protection relay can detect imbalance and issue an alarm when a deviation is observed.
+Early detection helps prevent equipment damage and improves system safety.

 7. Hydrogen Gas Generation

+During charging, NiCd batteries emit oxygen and hydrogen gas.
 Poor ventilation in the battery room may cause hydrogen accumulation, creating an explosion risk once concentrations exceed 4% by volume.

-Persistent overcharging or incorrect float voltage settings further increase gas generation.
+Persistent overcharging or incorrect float voltage settings can further increase gas generation.
 Proper room ventilation and hydrogen detection sensors are recommended to ensure safe operation.

 8. Improper Maintenance Practices